Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Counselling Techniques and Personal Wellness II

-An introduction to counselling techniques for people with exceptionalities.
 Students learn and implement strategies to support holistic growth.
-Develop basic counselling skills and explore various counselling modalities.
-Gain insights into recognizing signs of self-destructive behaviors.
+Students develop basic counselling skills and explore various counselling modalities.
+Students gain insights into recognizing signs of self-destructive behaviors.
 Students reflect on their role as a helper.
 Grief and loss, and working with diverse family structures is explored.

 Credit Value:4